 “At three?
 Psychiatry books?”

-“Psychiatry, medical books, neurology, Gray’s Anatomy was a big favorite, the medical reference book, not Grey’s Anatomy the TV show.
+“Psychiatry, medical books, neurology, the medical reference book Gray’s Anatomy was a big favorite.
 One day, Janah was four then, James came out of his office.
 He suggested I sit down.
 I sat.
 He said he’d just heard Janah say more than she had said in her four years.
 He told me she'd been paging through a book on the history of psychiatry and said, clear as day: ‘I see why Freud fell out of favor.
 He doesn’t make any sense.’

 Chris, “Get out of town, girl!
 She’s what, four, as in years old?
 At four I was still trying to color inside the lines.”

 Kara laughs, shrugs, “I know, I know.
 James asked what she meant and she gave him a summary of the chapter versus contemporary psychiatric thought with direct quotes, line for line from the book.
 Then she quoted from books she had only flipped through a week or a month earlier.
 Our mistake, we thought she only flipped through.
 James asked where she read something and she told him the name of the book, the chapter and the page.
 I was stunned.”